CtrlK

 Trigger Term Quality

-The trigger terms are redundant ('color contrast checker' listed twice) and lack natural variations users might say like 'accessibility', 'WCAG', 'readable colors', 'contrast ratio', or 'a11y'.
+The trigger terms are redundant ('color contrast checker' repeated twice) and miss natural variations users might say like 'accessibility', 'WCAG', 'readable colors', 'contrast ratio', 'a11y', or 'color accessibility'.

 1 / 3